 One acre of hemp can supply the equivalent raw material for pulp in paper and packaging production of at least four acres of forest.
 Our goal is to reduce deforestation by reintroducing industrial hemp as an alternative and renewable pulp source for the paper and packaging industries.

 With rising concerns around food security and utilizing land for non-perishable growth, industrial hemp is a crop of “ands” rather than “ors.”
 Yes, we are able to make pulp for paper and packaging AND we work with that same land to grow food, regenerate soil and sequester carbon (carbon credits).

-Hemp production for paper will reduce the amount of trees harvested for the nearly 80 million tons of paper used in the U.S. each year.
-Hemp was the major feedstock for paper production globally for 2,000 years until the 1880s.
-It declined with US Federal regulations against the crop (repealed in 2018) completely unrelated to its suitability for pulp in paper and packaging.
+Industrial hemp production for paper and packaging will reduce the amount of trees harvested for the nearly 80 million tons of pulp used in the U.S. each year.
+Hemp has been a critical feedstock for 2000 years until the 1880s.
+It declined with the US Federal regulations against the crop (repealed in 2018) completely unrelated to its suitability for pulp in paper and packaging.